CognizantDS/AgenticSupply/README.md

 answer causal what-if questions via the counterfactual mode, with intervention 0 on node Y -> Uses OS to prompt the user to select the dataset from which to generate counterfactuals, Uses OS to save and open the dataframe

+### 4. Use cases
+#### Finding Root Causes of Changes in a Supply Chain
+Reproduce [reference notebook](https://www.pywhy.org/dowhy/v0.13/example_notebooks/gcm_supply_chain_dist_change.html) via the chat.

+Hi
+-> Prompts to select a dataset to use for the duration of the chat

+supply_chain_logistics
+-> Stores this as a string in sly_data, and prompts to choose a task

+visualise the causal graph
+-> Opens the plot in a new webbrowser tab

+perform root cause analysis via the distribution change attribution mode (hardcoded to use week 1 and week 2 as comparison datasets)
+-> Uses OS to prompt the user to select the novel dataset csv file, opens the plot in a new webbrowser tab, returns text interpretation

 ### Agentic Logistics
 #### 1. Inventory and manufacturing (for a product) :